quinn0823/apple-siri-voice-navigation/README.md

 ---

 ## "I Want More Voices!"

-If you'd like more languages or voices, please **leave your wishes** in the comment section of [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or [Issuses](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page on GitHub!
-Supports **any language and voice** in Apple devices, not even Siri.
+If you'd like to see more languages or voices added, please **leave your requests** in the comment section of the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or the [Issuses](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page on GitHub!
+Supports **any language and voice** available on Apple devices, not just Siri.

 ## "Oh No!
-It's Wrong!"
+There's a Mistake!"

 I don't speak all these languages.
-Although I have checked many times, there may still be mistakes.
-If you find one, please **leave a comment** at [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) / [Issuses](https://github.com/quinn0823/apple-siri-voice-navigation/issues) or **edit it on here**.
-Thanks a lot!
+While I've done my best to ensure accuracy, there may still be errors.
+If you find any, please **leave a comment** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or [Issuses](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page, or **make the correction directly here**.
+Thanks you!

 ## "Let Me Help You!"

-To help improve this project, you can edit the json file and create a pull request if you find something wrong.
-Also, you can create a copy of [template.json](template.json) for another language.
+If you'd like to contribute to this project, you can edit the JSON files and create a pull request if you find any issues.
+You can also create a copy of [template.json](template.json) to add support for another language.

 ### Development Guide